tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

         see :term:`Mean Tide`, :term:`Tide-Free`, and :term:`Zero Tide`

     Pole Tide
-        apparent tide due to variations in the Earth's figure axis about its mean
+        apparent tide due to variations in the Earth's axis of rotation about its mean

     Range
-        Height difference between the :term:`High Water Height` and the :term:`Low Water Height`
+        height difference between the :term:`High Water Height` and the :term:`Low Water Height`

+    Residuals
+        differences between the observed sea level and the tidal predictions for a given location

     Semi-diurnal Tide
         tidal oscillations with an approximate half-day period

+    Sidereal day
+        time it takes for a celestial body to make one complete rotation relative to the stars

     Solid Earth Tide
         deformation of the solid Earth due to gravitational forces

+    Species
+        classification of tidal constituents based on approximate period

+        see :term:`Semi-diurnal Tide`, :term:`Diurnal Tide`, and :term:`Long Period Tide`

     Spring Tide
         tides of the greatest amplitude within a 15-day cycle, sometimes called a :term:`King Tide`